Arthur Hinsley: Early life and ministry

 Hinsley was born in Carlton near Selby, to Thomas and Bridget (née Ryan) Hinsley.
 His father was a carpenter and his mother was an Irish Catholic.
-He studied at Ushaw College in Durham and then proceeded for theological studies to the English College in Rome.
-Hinsley's education was sponsored by his parish priest, who was also one of the Duke of Norfolk's chaplains at Carlton Towers.
+He studied at Ushaw College in Durham and then proceeded to theological studies at the English College in Rome.
+Hinsley's education was sponsored by his parish priest, who was also one of the 15th Duke of Norfolk's chaplains at Carlton Towers.

 Ordained to the priesthood on 23 December 1893 and was immediately appointed to teach at Ushaw College, a position he held until 1897.
 He then took up pastoral ministry in Leeds and served as headmaster of St. Bede's Grammar School (which he also founded) from 1900 to 1904.
 In 1917, after another period of pastoral work, Hinsley became a domestic prelate of his holiness (14 November) and the rector of the English College in Rome, a post in which he remained until 1928.

 Episcopate

-On 10 August 1926, he was appointed Titular Bishop of Sebastopolis in Armenia by Pope Pius XI.
+On 10 August 1926, the then Monsignor Hinsley was appointed titular bishop of Sebastopolis in Armenia by Pope Pius XI.
 Hinsley received his episcopal consecration on the following 30 November from Rafael Cardinal Merry del Val, with Archbishop Giuseppe Palica and Bishop Peter Amigo serving as co-consecrators, in the chapel of the English College.
 He was later named apostolic visitor to British Africa on 10 December 1927.
-While in Africa, he suffered a bout of paratyphoid fever.
+While in Africa, Bishop Hinsley suffered a bout of paratyphoid fever.

-At the age of 65 he made a valiant effort with other clerics to climb Mount Etna in South Italy.
-Sadly they had to turn back as one of the party, Cardinal Francis Carberri, had respiratory problems halfway up the mountain.
-Hinsley always said even on his deathbed that he regretted not climbing up Etna.
+At the age of 65, he tried with other clerics to climb Mount Etna in South Italy.
+They had to turn back when one of the party, Francis Cardinal Carberri, had respiratory problems halfway up the mountain.
+Hinsley always said even on his deathbed that he regretted not climbing Etna.

-Pius XI, on 9 January 1930, made Hinsley Titular Archbishop of Sardis and apostolic delegate to the British missions in Africa that were not under the jurisdiction of the apostolic delegations of Egypt, Belgian Congo, and South Africa.
+Pius XI, on 9 January 1930, made Hinsley titular archbishop of Sardis and apostolic delegate to the British missions in Africa that were not under the jurisdiction of the apostolic delegations of Egypt, the Belgian Congo, and South Africa.

-He retired as apostolic delegate due to ill health on 25 March 1934 and in recognition of his long service in Rome and to the Vatican was appointed a canon of St. Peter's Basilica.
-It was from this tranquil, semi-retired position, in his 70th year, that Hinsley was the surprisingly nominated fifth Archbishop of Westminster on 1 April 1935, thus becoming the spiritual leader of the Catholic Church in England and Wales.
+Archbishop Hinsley, as he now was, retired as apostolic delegate due to ill health on 25 March 1934 and, in recognition of his long service on behalf of the Holy See, was appointed a canon of St. Peter's Basilica.
+From this semi-retired position, Hinsley was surprisingly nominated as Archbishop of Westminster on 1 April 1935, thus becoming the spiritual leader of the Catholic Church in England and Wales.